quesby/quesby-boilerplate/src/content/documentation/api-reference.md

 #### **`date(dateObj, format)`**

-Formats dates using Luxon with Italian locale support.
+Formats dates using Luxon with English locale support.

 ```javascript
 // In templates